AndersDeath/diary2/000-current.md

 # 31 January - Tuesday - Yerevan - 124 day of immigration

 Today I had a interview with Uber.
 It was just introduction.
 I wasn't perfect.
 They want to get staff engineer which is a shitty position.
+It will be good for escaping from Yerevan, but not so good in general.